isomerpages/nlb-curiocity/_jurong/Building a New Future.md

 ### **Building a New Regional Centre**

-The vision to create a regional centre in Jurong was unveiled as part of the 1991 Concept Plan.
-Centering around Jurong East MRT station, this vision was to turn the area into a gateway for the entire Western region through the offer of a mix of commercial and social amenities and residential facilities.
+The vision to establish a regional centre in Jurong was introduced as part of the 1991 Concept Plan.
+Centering around Jurong East MRT station, this vision aimed to transform the area into a gateway for the entire Western region by providing a blend of commercial, social, and residential amenities.

 |   |
 |:--------:|